jackdewinter/pymarkdown/docs/rules/rule_md005.md

 A failure for this rule for Ordered List elements is a bit more nuanced as this rule supports both left aligned and right aligned.
-That means that either the first character must match the identation of the list or the list delimiter character (`.` or `)`) must match.
+That means that either the first character must match the indentation of the list or the list delimiter character (`.` or `)`) must match.
 Therefore

 ```Markdown